AzureAiDevs/hub/website/blog/2023-aia/2023-04-05-copilot-form-recognizer/index.md

 ---
 slug: 2023-day4
-title: "4. 🏁Use CoPilot to build a AI Receipt App"
+title: "4. 🏁Use Copilot to build a AI Receipt App"
 authors: ['Ruth']
 draft: false
 hide_table_of_contents: false